- Linux: Firecracker (KVM-based microVMs)

 - macOS (QEMU)

-Run system setup script
+Run one-time setup

-What does this script do?
+What does setup do?

-The setup script performs the following operations:
+The setup command performs the following operations:

 - Checks KVM support: Verifies